hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Thirteen_12_Steps_For_Doctors.md

 get collapsed into.
 It’s helpful if you can stick to these four things that can be affected by others: my security, my personal relations, my ambitions, my self-esteem.
 Security includes both physical and financial security.
-Ambition includes anything you had your mind on doing.
-Personal relations include any relationship you have with anyone else and self esteem is how you feel about yourself.
+Ambition includes anything you had planned on accomplishing.
+Personal relations include any relationship you have with anyone else (including sex), and self esteem is how you feel about yourself.

 The fourth column also takes some explaining because many people think it means,